Duet concertino for clarinet and bassoon: Composition history

 A dancing princess is alarmed by the grotesque cavorting of a bear in imitation of her.
 At last she is won over to the creature and dances with it, upon which it turns into a prince.
 So in the end, you too will turn into a prince and live happily ever after...

 However, Juergen May argues that the program is more plausibly based on Homer: Odysseus lands on the island of Scheria and subsequently meets the princess Nausicaa.

 The work is written in three movements (Allegro moderato – Andante – Rondo), although the second movement acts as little more than a brief transition between the outer movements.
 The dance-like third movement is very much in the spirit of his Oboe Concerto.
 David Hurwitz writes that "Works such as this are unique and have no true antecedents in the orchestral literature ...
 That Strauss wrote it at all is something miraculous."
 May relates the piece to a comment Strauss had made in his 1904 update on Berlioz' Treatise on Instrumentation, where he comments on a bassoon passage: "One can't help hearing the voice of an old man humming the melodies dearest to him when he was a youth".

 A performance takes about 18 minutes.

 Performance history

 On 4 April 1948, the world premiere was broadcast on Radio Lugano, with the Orchestra della Svizzera Italiana conducted by Otmar Nussio, with Armando Basile on clarinet and Bruno Bergamaschi on bassoon.
 Strauss was not present, but it is mentioned in his notebook indicating that he might have listened to the broadcast.
 The British premiere was given at Manchester by the Halle Orchestra on 4 May 1949 with John Barbirolli conducting and the clarinet played by Pat Ryan and bassoon by Charles Cracknell.
 The work was also performed later that year on 29 July at the BBC Proms with Malcolm Sargent conducting the London Symphony Orchestra with Frederick Thurston on the clarinet and Archie Camden on bassoon.
-The Australian premiere was broadcast in 1959 by the Australian Broadcasting Commission with the West Australian Symphony Orchestra with Jack Harrison on clarinet and Jill Mowson (nee Harrison) on bassoon.
+The Australian premiere was broadcast in 1959 by the Australian Broadcasting Commission with the West Australian Symphony Orchestra with Jack Harrison on clarinet and Jill Mowson (née Harrison) on bassoon.